-He got up and walked to the bay, hoping for some understanding.
-The sun watched Clémentin with its reprimanding eye, burning his skin with hot rays, and refused to communicate anything.
-In despair, Clémentin plunged in cool water, but the sea refused to share its salt with him.
-The sea had even cancelled its storm and got completely still.
-Clémentin then walked back ashore and decided to wait until something happened.
+He got up and walked to the bay hoping for some understanding.
+The sun watched Clémentin with its reprimanding eye burning his skin with hot rays and refused to say anything.
+In despair, Clémentin plunged in cool water, but the sea didn’t want to share its salt with him.
+It even stopped storming and got completely still.
+Clémentin then walked back ashore and decided to wait until something finally happened.

 Clémentin’s day began not like any other person’s day – his day began when he rested his head on the pillow and sank into the world of his dreams.
 When ordinary people slept, Clémentin lived.
 In his dreams he’d travel down hellish abysses or rise to celestial heights – he’d seen it all.

 Hardly did he “wake up” in the dream world, as Fellen greeted him.
-“Clémentin, you almost lost,” his lips fixed in a lopsided smile, the demon said to Clémentin.
-“It was your last chance and you managed to use it – oh well, not entirely bad.”
+“Clémentin, you almost lost,” said the demon with his lips fixed in a lopsided smile.
+“It was your last chance and you managed to use it – not entirely bad.”

-Clémentin did not reply to Fellen.
+Clémentin did not reply.
 He just stood there and waited for the demon to come up with some decision or a pointer.
 However, against his will, the thought that he had brought from the sea started to move.
-“Clémenti-ee-in, you gotta be kidding me.
+“Clémentin, you gotta be kidding me!
 How dare you think of Him in my presence.
-Summoning Michael, are you??!”
+Summoning Michael, are you?!”